-- 1.1 This report contains the draft Aberdeenshire Council Route Map 2030 and Beyond which has been developed by consultants retained as support to Aberdeenshire Council officers. - 1.1.1 The work has looked at what the requirement and financial investment will be across the Council to reach its own 75% reduction in emissions by 2030 target and Net Zero by 2045.
+- 1.1 This report contains the updated draft of Aberdeenshire Council's Route Map 2030 and Beyond which has been developed by consultants with the support of Aberdeenshire Council officers.
+This updated draft contains new estimated figures and where possible the report provides feedback from Area Committees. - 1.1.1 The project looked at what the requirement and financial investment will be across the Council to reach its own 75% reduction in emissions by 2030 target and Net Zero by 2045.
 A part of this work included the development of a Carbon Budget Toolkit to identify a complete view of decarbonisation progress against planned Carbon Dioxide Equivalent (CO2e) reduction.
 This includes a view of the capital/revenue impact and cost effectiveness (£/tCO2e) of each reduction project so that the Council can analyse the impact on the overall budget and prioritise project selection.

-1.2 The Council is recommended to:
+1.2 The Committee is recommended to: